Vanuatu Cricket Ground

 Vanuatu Cricket Ground is one of the main cricket grounds in Port Vila, in the Island nation of Vanuatu, in the South Pacific Ocean.
 It hosted the 2022–23 ICC Men's T20 World Cup East Asia-Pacific Qualifier tournament in September 2022.
-The 2022 Women's T20I Pacific Cup in October 2022 was the first women's T20I tournament held in Vanuatu.
+The 2022 Women's T20I Pacific Cup in October 2022 was the first women's Twenty20 International tournament held in Vanuatu.

 The ground is located adjacent to Korman Stadium and was built for the 2005 ICC EAP Cricket Cup.
 It was originally named the KaZaa Cricket Field.